jaohenriq/jaohenriq/README.md

+# About Me
+- 👋
-- 👋 Hi, I’m João Henrique.
+My name is João Henrique.
+I am currently a Computer Science student at Universidade Federal Fluminense and work as an intern in IT.

+# Interests

-- 👀 I’m interested in ...
+- 👀 I’m very interested in Information Security, Networks and Computer Architecture.
+Currently, I study the Security part a lot to be able to raise my level of knowledge in it every day.

+#
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 Jujuca95/Jujuca95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.